Pupil Premium and Sports Funding

 Pupil Premium is additional funding for children in specific circumstances with the aim of raising the attainment of disadvantaged pupils of all abilities and to close the gaps between them and their peers.
 Schools must utilise this funding effectively for identified pupils and are accountable for Pupil Premium expenditure.

-Schools will also receive £1,900 for each pupil identified in the spring school census as having left local-authority care because of one of the following:
+Schools will also receive £310 for children of Service Personnel and £2,345 for each pupil identified in the spring school census as having left local-authority care because of one of the following:

 - a special guardianship order